Askannz/askannz.github.io/_posts/2021-01-07-python-module-subfolder.md

 ## Run a whole folder as a script

 This is a small but neat feature.
 In the first example above, if you rename `script.py` as `__main__.py`, you will be able to call `subfolder` directly as if it was an executable script itself: `python -m my_module.subfolder`.
 It can be pretty useful to get rid of superflous submodules and shorten the invocation path.

-That's it, I hope this blog post was useful to you.
-I wrote it after being frustrated at the module system of Python for so long, and realizing that the solution was much simpler that what Google would suggest.